bb-froggy/realmjoin-docs/docs/managing-realmjoin.md

   Those features are usually used for the testing of new packages or updates of existing one: The test-groups or test-users get the pre-release version of a package assigned during the testing.
   *Note*: Under normal circumstance it is highly adviced to prevent a normal user having the same package assigned more than once.
   The pre-release flagged package is visually highlighted in the portal's package list with an lightning symbol behind the name.
+  * *Require Intune Compliance (BETA)*: The package is installed, as soon as RealmJoin is able to verify via the GraphAPI that the machine is considered compliant.
+This might stop the rollout for some time.
+The installation of the package, and therefore all other mandatory packages with higher order numbers that are queued to beinstalled afterwards, is resumed when the client is compliant.
   - Auto Upgrade
   * The *Auto Upgrade* feature may be enabled to automatically update the package if a new version is assigned in RealmJoin.
 If not choosen, the user has to manually select the package to be upgraded.
 - Staggered Deployment